cunka/Kurzweil-Object-View/README.md

 ![](images/ObjectView_navbar.png)

 #### What is a NFO file?

+Kurzweil use NFO files to export all the controller information for Programs and Effects Chains from "Storage Mode".
 _NFO files are exported currently only from the PC3 series._

-To open and view a NFO file with __ObjectView__, select the "NFO" button.

-NFO files can export all the controller information for Programs and Effects Chains from "Storage Mode".
-![](images/ObjectView_storage.png)

 A NFO file is best thought of as Kurzweils fancy name for a CSV file, which you would commonly use in software like Microsoft EXCEL.
 It is simply a text file with a pipe delimiter.
 You can in fact load the NFO file with a program like EXCEL.
-I have provided it in __ObjectView__ for quick and easy viewing.
+I have provided it in __ObjectView__ for quick and easy viewing

+To open and view a NFO file with __ObjectView__, select the "NFO" button and then open either an INFO.NFO or INFOFX.NFO file.
+You must never rename these files as __ObjectView__ is expecting one of those named files.

+![](images/ObjectView_storage.png)

 ---